keithhackbarth/jquery-datetime-picker/README.md

 Description
 -----------

 I wanted a date time picker similar to the one found on kayak.com.
-I scoured the web looking for one when finally I can across the the example given in Jon Thorton's timepicker.
+I scoured the web looking for one when finally I can across the example given in Jon Thorton's timepicker.

 However, at the time of downloading the example had falling out of sync with the dependant libraies.
 Plus, I wanted to extend it a little bit farther.
 For example, I didn't want dates to overlap, or start dates to be before end dates, or durations to show when greater than 24 hours, etc..
 So I eventually decided to fork and here we are.